 pieces.
 Five of them illustrate each of the five senses.

 The complete Hunt for the Unicorn tapestries, housed at

 the Metropolitan Museum of Art in New York, consists of seven

-scenes, four of which are available as tile: The Start of the Hunt, The
+scenes, six of which are available as tile: The Start of the Hunt, The

 Unicorn at the Fountain, The Hunters Cross Paths with the Unicorn, The Unicorn Defends Itself,

 tapestry, shown here, is in fragments, due to mishandling.